-Reading Well is a national scheme that helps people understand and manage their health and wellbeing using helpful reading.
-Run by the Reading Agency, it consists of several lists of books which have been chosen and recommended by health experts, as well as people living with the conditions covered.
+The Reading Agency's Reading Well scheme helps you understand and manage your health and wellbeing.
+The helpful resources consist of booklists which have been chosen and recommended by health experts and people living with the conditions covered.

-If you need help finding the book you're looking for, library staff will be on hand to help.
-However, if you're unhappy about library staff knowing what you're borrowing, it's not a problem.
-All six Council-run libraries have optional self-service machines, allowing you to borrow and return books without anyone seeing.
+Our library staff are on hand to help if you can't find what you need.
+However, if you're unhappy about library staff knowing what you're borrowing, no worries.
+Our libraries have self-service machines available to borrow and return books without anyone seeing what you're reading.

-There are five Reading Well collections available.
-All five are stocked in the following libraries:
+There are five Reading Well collections.
+All are available at:

 Reading Well for mental health

-Reading Well for mental health provides helpful information and support for managing common mental health conditions, or dealing with difficult feelings and experiences.
+The Reading Well booklist for mental health provides information and support for managing common mental health conditions and dealing with difficult feelings and experiences.
 It includes a wide variety of books on mental health and wellbeing, including anxiety, OCD, eating disorders, depression, panic and grief.

 Reading Well for long-term conditions

-Reading Well for long term conditions provides information and support for people living with a long term health condition, as well as to their carers.
+The Reading Well list for long-term conditions provides information and support for people living with a long term health condition, as well as to their carers.
 The booklist covers general advice and information about living with a long term condition, as well as titles focused on specific conditions such as arthritis, bowel conditions, diabetes, heart disease and stroke.

 Reading Well for children

 This is targeted at children aged 7 to 11, but includes titles aimed at a wide range of reading levels to support less confident readers, and to encourage children to read together with their siblings and carers.
 It includes both fiction and non-fiction on issues such as bullying, anxiety, dealing with tough times and feelings, as well as books about conditions such as ADHD, autism and dyslexia.